kubedb/cli/docs/guides/redis/custom-config/using-custom-config.md

 # Using Custom Configuration File

-KubeDB supports providing a custom configuration file for Redis.
-This tutorial will show you how to use KubeDB to run Redis database with custom configuration.
+KubeDB supports providing custom configuration for Redis.
+This tutorial will show you how to use KubeDB to run Redis with custom configuration.

 ## Before You Begin